-Video Production/Yearbook AA803SFA9T
+Video Production/Yearbook

-Credit: .5
+Credit: .5 Elective

 Learn to write a script, film, edit, and produce your own movie, then turn it into a DVD.
-Equipped with a digital movie, then turn it into a DVD.
 Equipped with a digital video camera and a computer with editing software, your team will make a fictional film and a public service announcement.
 Each student will also specialize in at least one area in the production of the yearbook: photography, copy writing, computer generated layout, desktop publishing or ad sales.

-Film as Literature LA502SLA9T
+Film as Literature

+LA502SLA9T